 In the event that official education records cannot be released to the parents of military children who are transferring away from the school system, the custodian of records shall prepare and furnish to the parent a complete set of unofficial education records containing uniform information as determined by the Interstate Commission.

-When a request for a student’s official record is received from the student’s new school, school officials shall process and furnish the official records to the student’s new school within 10 days or within such time as is reasonably determined by the Interstate Commission.
+When a request for a student’s official record is received from the student’s new school, school officials shall process and furnish the official records to the student’s new school within 10 days.

 For Students Enrolling in the School System